0x9ef/golang-uacbypasser/README.md

 # Golang UAC Bypasser (GUACBP)

-Collection bypass techiques on Golang.
+Collection of bypass techiques written in Golang.

 Techniques are found online, on different blogs and repos here on GitHub.
 I do not take credit for any of the findings, thanks to all the researchers.